Hummus is an incredibly popular Middle Eastern dip and spread.

 What’s more, dietary fiber also helps feed the healthy bacteria that live in your gut.

-One study found that adding 200 grams of chickpeas (or other compounds from chickpeas) to the diet for three weeks helped promote the growth of beneficial bacteria, such as the Bifidobacterium species, while suppressing the growth of harmful bacteria (15).
+One study found that adding 200 grams of chickpeas (or raffinose fiber from chickpeas) to the diet for three weeks helped promote the growth of beneficial bacteria, such as bifidobacteria, while suppressing the growth of harmful bacteria (15).

-Fiber from hummus is mostly converted by gut bacteria into the short-chain fatty acid butyrate.
+Some of the fiber in hummus may be converted by gut bacteria into the short-chain fatty acid butyrate.
 This fatty acid helps nourish the colon cells and has many impressive benefits (15).

 Summary Hummus is a great source of fiber, which can help keep you regular.
-Additionally, fiber can promote the growth of healthy gut bacteria, which convert fiber into butyrate — a type of fatty acid that helps nourish cells in the gut.
+Additionally, chickpea fiber may promote the growth of healthy gut bacteria, which produce butyrate — a type of fatty acid that helps nourish cells in the gut.

 Hummus has several properties that may help control your blood sugar levels.